Left Hand Path (album)

-Left Hand Path is the debut studio album by Swedish death metal band Entombed, released on 4 June 1990 by Earache Records.
+Left Hand Path is the debut studio album by Swedish death metal band Entombed.
+It was released in the UK by Earache Records on 4 June 1990 and in the United States by Combat Records on 7 December 1990.

 It is now considered a landmark in the death metal genre, and is noted for having put Swedish death metal "on the map."

 Background

 The album was recorded in less than a week in late 1989 at Sunlight Studio in Stockholm, Sweden.
 The tracks "Left Hand Path", "Drowned" and "Bitter Loss" were written days before the band entered the studio, and Entombed guitarist Uffe Cederlund retroactively laments the tracks as sounding unfinished and "really sloppy".

-Entombed vocalist Lars-Göran Petrov recalls that some lyrics were changed in the studio, and that while tracking vocal takes, guitarist Nicke Andersson would stand behind him with a lyric sheet and point at which lines to sing.
+Entombed vocalist Lars-Göran Petrov recalls that some lyrics were changed in the studio, and that while tracking vocal takes, drummer Nicke Andersson would stand behind him with a lyric sheet and point at which lines to sing.